 Yes.
 Shore Protect Team builds new waterfront structures and repairs existing ones for Pickwick Lake, MS properties on Pickwick Lake.
 We assess each existing structure for damage from wave action, water level variation, and material deterioration before recommending repair or full replacement.
 Many Pickwick Lake, MS waterfront structures benefit from targeted repairs - replacing damaged piling, decking, or hardware - rather than complete reconstruction.

 Send us photos of your lakefront property and your location in Pickwick Lake, MS for a free preliminary consultation.
-We review shoreline conditions, wave exposure, and permit requirements for your specific location on Pickwick Lake and outline the right approach and cost range for your project.
 Contact Shore Protect Team to get started.